 What you eat can help prevent osteoporosis.
-Discover the 3 key nutrients you need to keep your bones strong, what the risk factors are, and lifestyle changes that positively affect bone health.
+Discover the 3 key nutrients you need in your diet to keep bones strong, the risk factors, and lifestyle changes that positively affect bone health.

 What is osteoporosis?

 Bones are living tissues that support the body—they make red and white blood cells, store minerals, and provide structure for mobility.
-After the age of 40, bone production slows down, which leads to thinner and more brittle bones.
+After age 40, bone production slows down, leading to thinner and more brittle bones.

 Osteoporosis is a disease where the body loses more bone than it can make.
 The bones have either lost their weight (bone mass), become porous (bone density), or have changed their length or structure.
 When this happens, the bones become thin and fragile and can break more easily, increasing the risk of falls.

-1 in 5 men are affected by this condition, according to Osteoporosis Canada.
+According to Osteoporosis Canada, 1 in 5 men are affected by this condition.
 The good news is osteoporosis is a preventable condition.
-The sooner you start to take care of your bones, the less likely they are to become thin and weak in your senior years.
+The sooner you start taking care of your bones, the less likely they will become thin and weak in your senior years.